 Holly!
 Yay!
 I loved reading all of this!
 I'm so glad you're a mom :) I don't know how I keep missing your new posts for weeks at a time, but I do.
 I just now saw your delivery post.
 Sheesh I'm slow.
 It was good to hear the run down on it all, I'm glad things went so well!
 I love the spit up pics too and your comment about "if it was anyone else" ha, so true!
 It seems so normal to have babies spit on you as a mother, but seriously, if ANYONE else spit on me...ya, I don't think so.
 I also love the cute little pic in the previous post of Kinley curled up on the pink blanket--I love how her feet curve up around her.
 I still can't help but put Emily's feet like that sometimes...that's got to be how they were inside for 9 months so seeing her like that just speaks "little baby" to me.
 Love it!
 Congrats again!

 Justin and I met when we were just little kids.
 We have quite a story.
 We always liked each other but never thought we were good enough for the other.
 Twenty odd years later, we found out that it was a perfect match and we were married on December 27th, 2008 in the LDS Oakland, California Temple.
-Justin is attending Brigham Young University, majoring in pre-med. while I am so blessed to be able to stay home with our little girl.
+Justin graduated Brigham Young University in December of 2011, majoring in Physiology and Developmental Biology.
+He is now entering into Med School while I am so blessed to be able to stay home with our little girl.
 On April 21, 2011 we were blessed with a healthy, happy and beautiful baby girl, Kinley Janae.
 She brings so much joy into our lives and I cant imagine life without her.
 As Justin and I are the best of friends,I find out everyday that I fall in love over again and am so grateful to what an amazing person,husband and father he has become.

 So so cute.
 Being a mother is truly amazing.
 I agree about loving your husband so much more- you love them not only as a husband but as a father. =) I knew justin would do great- and of course yoU!
 She is adorable- =)